Oleksii-Pavliuk/streaming/README.md

 # Streaming backend
-Bakend services for the video streaming app
+Backend services for the video streaming app